error_outline Your ability to perform this action depends on the privilege settings of your school.

 To set up a peer review, follow the steps below.

-- Select your assignment or use the search bar.
+- Navigate to your assignment or use the search bar.

 - Click settings Settings in the menu at the top.